Skip to main content

 ]

-• subject: What resource the action applies to (Building, Organization, User, etc.)
+subjectThe resource the action applies to — Building, Site, User, etc.

-CASL rules are derived from this data at runtime.
+CASL rules are derived from this data at request time.

-• A shared authorization model for server and UI
+• A shared authorization model usable on both server and client.

 if (!ability.can("read", "Building")) {